 To make your job hunting journey easier, we have gathered a bunch of frequently asked RPA Interview Questions based on the opinions of RPA experts.
-These RPA interview questions will help you in cracking the interview and landing in the job that you are aspiring for.
+These RPA interview questions will help you in cracking the interview and landing the job that you are aspiring for.
 Let’s get into the question and answer part.

-Ans: Robotic process automation (RPA) is a business process automation technology in which the robots simulate and mimic human actions for executing tasks without any human intervention in a business process.
+Robotic process automation (RPA) is a business process automation technology in which the robots simulate and mimic human actions for executing tasks without any human intervention in a business process.
 An RPA software robot even costs less than the budget spent on an employee and never makes mistakes.

 |Technology||Software bots are configured to complete monotonous tasks that humans would normally do||Encompasses a wide range of software technology components such as workflow engine, business analytics, etc., to improve business performance.|

 |Automation focus||Minimizes manual/ repetitive/rule-based tasks that do not require complex decision making||remove bottlenecks and shorter process cycle times, and improves productivity business-wide|

-|Deployment effort||Non-disruptive works across an organization's existing processes and applications||A longer-term effort which requires dedicated technical resources depending on process complexity and depth of integrations.|
+|Deployment effort||Non-disruptive works across an organization's existing processes and applications||A longer-term effort that requires dedicated technical resources depending on process complexity and depth of integrations.|